Writing, speaking, and translating the future

 Walk the site to find the issues

 I recommend you walk through the process of purchasing the service or product you are selling as a method to identify the issues you need to address.
 I’ve done that in this example on the customer side to illustrate what I mean.
 But each use case and each process will require you to do this.
-In this particular case I did not walk the site of being a service provider.
+In this particular case, I did not walk the site of being a service provider.
 To do that I would need to sign up as a service provider and review the full interaction and communication stream from that process.
 Once I’ve done that I would have a fairly comprehensive view of the customer journey and the platform’s interaction with that customer base.

 Because I’ve enjoyed this process I’ll post again looking at a Live Ops product.
-Live Ops is interesting because they are business to business platforms providing metrics, services, and storage for in game processes and assets.
+Live Ops is interesting because they are business-to-business platforms providing metrics, services, and storage for in-game processes and assets.